|

 traffic between the crossroads.

-In the right diagram, the interchanges at Indiana 48 and Indiana 45 are Diverging Diamond Interchanges (DDI).
-These are even more
+In the middle and right diagrams, the interchanges at Indiana 48 and Indiana 45 are the

 southbound CD road to the northbound one.

-- For the Vernal Pike interchange and Tapp Road interchange, the CD roads provide access to and from the south directly.
-A built in
+- For the Vernal Pike interchange and Rockport Road interchange, the rebound ramps provide

 |